 In 2017, the Illinois Tollway opened the first "smart corridor" in the system.
-The Jane Addams Memorial Tollway (I-90) is funded under the current Program.
-This corridor includes a combination of traditional Illinois Tollway ITS devices, including CCTV and MVDS, and provides enhanced full color/full matrix DMS capable of illustrating color and graphic messages.
-The corridor also includes new ITS devices, including a Lane Control System (LCS) over each lane.
+The Jane Addams Memorial Tollway (I-90) was funded under the current Program.
+This corridor included a combination of traditional Illinois Tollway ITS devices, including CCTV, MVDS, RWIS at the Fox River Bridge.
+A virtual weigh-in-motion system was also installed at Beverly Road.
+The corridor also provided enhanced full color/full matrix DMS capable of illustrating color and graphic messages.
+Also included were IPDC's and new ITS devices, including a Lane Control System (LCS) over each lane.
 The LCS can indicate if a specific lane or lanes are open (green arrow), closed (red "X") or merging (yellow diagonal arrow), alerting drivers to change lanes and avoid incidents.
 The goal is to increase roadway safety and efficiency through this implementation.

-Major deployments in 2018 include the following:
+Major deployments in 2019 include the following:

-- Improved maintenance and management systems with the goals of reducing system downtime, including a pilot preventative maintenance contract for 200 ITS devices - Commenced design activities for CCTV gap analysis, queue detection, communication upgrade and continued DMS upgrades within the system.
-Under the ITS Design Upon Request (DUR) contracts, two ITS standalone contracts were designed and bid for construction.
-These contracts used a new design scheme with "typical" site design plans to reduce the cost of design and construction.
-More than 300 ITS devices were included in these contracts.
+- Improved maintenance and management systems with the goals of reducing system downtime, including a pilot preventative maintenance contract for 200 ITS devices - Development of the 5 year ITS Strategic Plan - Commenced design activities for CCTV gap analysis, queue detection, communication upgrade and continued DMS upgrades within the system.
+Under the ITS Design Upon Request (DUR) contracts, three ITS standalone contracts were designed and bid for construction.
+Under the ITS Refurbishment and Replacement program, more than 250 ITS devices have been replaced due to parts that reached end of their service life.
+Priorities are given to ITS components that have exceed their service life and become too costly to maintain and repair.

-Major initiatives planned for 2019 include the following:
+Major initiatives planned for 2020 include the following: